fantuz/entropy-service/README.md

 ## What is yet to come

 ### Features to be added
+- GO build tags: for PROD and for DEMO
 - systemd implementation, to have it startup at boot, eventually after inserting or at leas probing, the proper kernel module to support the RNG source
 - CUDA-awarness and integration if interesting or found to be relevant in future evaluatons
 - ChaCha20 to be replaced by AES-CTR when my test hardware will support CPU extension, to avoid doing it via sowftware.